 Reiki is a holistic energy healing technique that treats the physical, mental, emotional and spiritual wellbeing of an individual.
 Based on the concept that we all possess a life force energy responsible for keeping us breathing, feeling, thinking and functioning, this Japanese technique offers an array of benefits that can last a lifetime.

 If you've been practising Reiki for some time, you may be thinking about becoming a Reiki Master.
 But what exactly does it take to become one?

-Most reiki practitioners choose mastery when they have fully immersed themselves in the practice.
-That way they are fully prepared and passionate to share their teachings with others.
+Most Reiki practitioners choose mastery once they have fully immersed themselves in their practice.
+That way, they are fully prepared and passionate to share their teachings with others.

 What is a Reiki Master?

 Reiki Masters are true teachers and guides, showing their students how to practise Reiki well to heal others.
 According to Reiki Australia, Reiki Masters can teach Reiki in their own way so long as it complies with a form of Reiki practice.

 Tradition says that Reiki initiation is transferred from Reiki master to student.
 It's a powerful position to be in as it can greatly influence how students learn and what they take away from Reiki as a healing methodology.

 Reiki Australia says a master's "lineage of initiation is his or her unbroken connection, back through successive Reiki Masters to founder Mikao Usui.
 It is through this lineage that the energetic connection to Mikao Usui and the original Usui System of Reiki Healing is maintained."

 While this is the traditional experience, there is less ongoing contact between masters and students today, so the lineage may not be as evident.